Book a visit to the Household Waste Recycling Centre (HWRC)

 - Closure of every other bay in the tipping area to maintain distance between vehicles and limit the number of people tipping at one time

 - Residents queuing will be required to stay in their vehicles and keep windows closed at all times

 - Residents will be required to double bag any non-recyclable waste

 - Residents who are self-isolating because they or a member of their household have displayed symptoms of COVID-19 should not attend the site

 I've tried to book.
 Why can’t I get a slot?

 We appreciate that many people are eager to visit the HWRC, but have been unsuccessful when attempting to book a slot online.
 Our website has sometimes struggled to cope with an exceptionally high number of visitors at one time, and we are seeking solutions to this problem with our suppliers.

 Furthermore, we recognise the demand for bookings is much higher than the number of slots we have made available.
 It is important to remember at this time the HWRC is not open for normal trips but for essential visits only to make sure staff and residents are safe.
 Residents should continue to store waste where they can until restrictions are relaxed and wider opening is possible.

 In the first four days of booking, we took more than 1,700 bookings for cars, and more than 400 bookings for vans.
 Meanwhile, we continue to assess the prospect of opening bookings further into the future, so that more Swindon residents can put a trip to the HWRC in their diaries.

-Why are you not allowing vans over 3.5 tonnes or trade waste customers to visit the HWRC?
+Why are you not allowing vans over 3.5 tonnes, trade waste customers or vehicles with tail lifts to visit the HWRC?